-The Master of Architecture onsite track is designed to provide professional architecture education to students with a diverse range of educational and experiential backgrounds.
-Students with experience in design and pre-professional design degrees are able to apply for advanced standing.
+The Master of Architecture is designed to provide professional architecture education to students with a diverse range of educational and experiential backgrounds.
+Students with experience in design and preprofessional design degrees are able to apply for advanced standing.

-Master of Architecture, Advanced Standing Track
+Master of Architecture, 2-Year Onsite Track

-The onsite Advanced Standing, Master of Architecture is designed for practitioners who have an undergraduate degree in architecture or a closely related design field and have work experience in architectural practice with evidence of defined skills and responsibilities.
+The onsite 2-Year Track, Master of Architecture is designed for those who have an undergraduate degree in architecture or a closely related design field and have work experience in architectural practice with evidence of defined skills and responsibilities.

-Master of Architecture, Low Residency Track
+Master of Architecture, 2-Year Online Track

-The Master of Architecture, low residency program, is designed for practitioners who have an undergraduate degree in architecture or a closely related design field and have work experience in architectural practice with evidence of defined skills and responsibilities.
+The Master of Architecture, 2-Year Online Track, is designed for those who have an undergraduate degree in architecture or a closely related design field and have work experience in architectural practice with evidence of defined skills and responsibilities.
 The distance track allows students to study from anywhere while maintaining full-time professional employment through a combination of online and face-to-face learning experiences.

-Technology and Management courses critically examine technical and ethical responsibilities associated with designing, constructing, and maintaining our built environment.
+Technology, Systems and Management courses critically examine technical and ethical responsibilities associated with designing, constructing, and maintaining our built environment.
 Courses engage in pre-design programming and code research, underlying principles of structural systems, and selection of sustainable material assemblies.
 Advanced course work focuses on the calibration of both active and passive building systems, site management considerations with respect to environmental factors, and critical discussion of the ethical and leadership demands of operating within a professional practice.